Dandelion: The Little Weed With 6 Big Benefits for Your Liver!

 Finally, several studies have found that dandelion can help protect the liver from toxic overburden caused by common over-the-counter and prescription drugs.
 A 2012 Brazilian study was one of the first to discover the connection .

 A 2017 Chinese investigation added more evidence.
 This study, which was published in the journal Molecules, found that it is the antioxidant properties of polysaccharides in dandelion that have the ability to counteract liver toxicity brought on by acetaminophen use .

 Dandelion: A Great Liver Cleanse and More!

 Remember that all the organs in your body are designed to do their job with ultimate efficiency if we can provide them with the right environment to do so.
-Getting dandelions in your diet in the form of tea, wild greens, or in a supplement form helps your liver to get back on-line and do its job with the greatest efficiency possible.
+Getting dandelions in your diet in the form of tea, wild greens, or supplement form helps your liver to get back online and do its job with the greatest efficiency possible.

 By now you hopefully have a greater appreciation for the common, everyday dandelion!
 If you have a source of clean dandelions not exposed to pesticides or road pollution, you can use all parts of the dandelion (roots, leaves, and flowers) in a wide variety of ways ranging from salads to teas.

 Organixx Cleanse & Detoxx is a two-step formula that provides a gentle yet powerful full-body detox using organic botanical ingredients.
 Naturally purge your body of toxins, chemicals, free radicals, heavy metals, waste, as well as bacteria, and pesticides.
 Easily cleanse your colon, liver, kidneys, lungs, and lymphatic system resulting in increased energy, and better digestion with more nutrient absorption, in addition to improved immunity, mental clarity, and overall health and wellbeing.

 Your liver is your main organ for detoxification and your body’s primary filter.